[?] Subscribe To This Site

 It may seem obvious to want this to be one of your goals for preschool training, however, learning should not be forced but inspired!
 Read, read and read to your children – not to pump their heads with facts and information, but rather to stir up in them a delight for books and stories.

-"Children are made readers on the laps of their parents."
-(Emilie Buchwald)
+"Children are made readers on the laps of their parents." ~ Emilie Buchwald

 Studies show that the biggest determining factor for a child's success in reading in school is if they have seen a parent reading in the home on a regular basis.